 Sometimes, it’s not enough to be a self-blogging geek.
 It’s fun to write in your spare time and put out content that feels personal, but you have to stop selling yourself short.

-Writing in a professional capacity will not only bring you more money but will give you opportunities to explore unfamiliar niche terrains, challenging you to become a better writer.
+Writing professionally will not only bring you more money but will also give you opportunities to explore unfamiliar niche terrains, challenging you to become a better writer.

 Not all blogs have just one content creator.
-This would give you a chance to manage other content creators remotely without the need to leave your couch.
+This would allow you to manage other content creators remotely without needing to leave your couch.

-There are lots of blogs in need of daily engagement on their sites, which can become very overwhelming for the owners to manage on their own.
-And this is where your content management skills come in handy as you already have mastered the art of managing the flow of content and an insider’s knowledge of the readers’ expectations.
+Many blogs need daily engagement on their sites, which can become very overwhelming for the owners to manage on their own.
+And this is where your content management skills come in handy, as you already have mastered the art of managing the flow of content and an insider’s knowledge of the readers’ expectations.

 Another job that a freelance blogger can do is offering social media services to those who need help understanding the algorithms of SM.
-The whole idea of social networks, like Facebook, Instagram, Twitter, Snapchat, and many others, is giving priority to the best content in terms of how engaging they are to the target audience.
+The idea of social networks, like Facebook, Instagram, Twitter, Snapchat, and many others, is to prioritize the best content in terms of how engaging they are with the target audience.

-Believe it or not, but getting your brand to a point where you don’t need ads to boost your social media pages is not as easy as it seems.
-Since you have experience with creating cool and exciting content for your blog, you can offer this as a service to brands in need of this skill.
+Believe it or not, getting your brand to a point where you don’t need ads to boost your social media pages is not as easy as it seems.
+Since you have experience creating cool and exciting content for your blog, you can offer this as a service to brands needing this skill.

-When it comes to affiliate marketing, helping another company sell its products by marketing it on your blog is another way to get revenue.
-However, make sure that you have a reliable number of daily viewers and visitors to your blog as this would greatly depend on the response to those products or services.
-Your blog basically gets a commission off every sale.
+For affiliate marketing, helping another company sell its products by marketing them on your blog is another way to get revenue.
+However, ensure you have a reliable number of daily viewers and visitors to your blog, as this would greatly depend on the response to those products or services.
+Your blog gets a commission on every sale.

 Search Engine Optimization is not an easy skill to acquire, so if you know your way around keywords and quality content creation, then put that skill to use by offering it to other websites still struggling at it.
-These days, every website wants to ensure their site is search engine friendly, so this would be the best time to apply for such jobs.
+Nowadays, every website wants to ensure its site is search engine friendly, so this would be the best time to apply for such jobs.

 Where to Get Freelance Jobs for Bloggers